ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 on every git commit push and on merge-requests.

 ## Stage 2: Unit Tests

 The Unit-Test using the Test Framwork Jest / React Test Library are located in `src/__tests__/components`

 We focus on following Requirements or Features to consider a Unit Test meaningful:

 -   Datamanipulation in the Frontend
 -   Core Function
 -   Validation of Data
 -   Loading behaviour
 -   Failbacks
 -   Special Solutions

+We test the following Components to ensure the functionality to work:

+`AccountForm`:

+-   Returning correct Formfield values
+-   Submit Button is disabled if fields are not provided
+-   Password must match to be equal
+-   update Form is working

+`PostCollection`:

+-   returns the correct rendering if specified by Attributes provided in various combinations
+-   renders the PostList when posts are provided
+-   returns the correct fallback message if no posts are provided

+`PostCollectionReducer`:

+-   test the Reducer return state with an action (`LOADING`, `POSTS_SET`, `POSTS_ADD`, `POSTS_DELETE`) provided with mockdata
+-   test initial state undefined

+`PostItem`:

+-   test different variant rendering provided to PostItem
+-   test css classes added correctly on a variant
+-   test attribute of Avatar-Image to be correctly

+`Footer`:

+-   test correct rendering of Component
+-   test dark / light mode swich clicking is working

+`RichTextEditor`:

+-   test rendering of the RichText Component is correct
+-   testing the correct HTML Tag is used if specified by Attribute
+-   test if the correct Text Size is used
+-   test if Link creation works for hashtags, mentioned users, markdown-links, urls within the text input
+-   test linebreaks and markup is correctly applied for a provided text input

+`UserRecommender`:

+-   test if Skeleton Previews are rendering with various call limits
+-   test if Title is rendering correctly

 Run Unit Tests locally: